Association Management Programs and Resources

-Self-Study Courses—The free REALTOR® Association Management Self-Study Course, which covers 27 topic areas to increase awareness and understanding of all REALTOR® association management issues, is completely online and includes automatic scoring and immediate access to correct answers.
-Expanding on the content of this course is the Advanced REALTOR® Association Management Self-Study Course (E138-68; $150), which is also online and serves as preparation for the RCE exam.
-The Professional Standards Advanced Administrative Concepts Self-Study Course (E138-36; $75) provides in-depth study of professional standards and goes beyond the information that is taught in NAR's Professional Standards Administrator Training.
+Self-Study Courses—The free REALTOR® Association Management Self-Study Course, which covers 29 topic areas to increase awareness and understanding of all REALTOR® association management issues, is completely online and includes automatic scoring and immediate access to correct answers.
+Expanding on the content of this course is the Advanced REALTOR® Association Management Self-Study Course ($150), which is also online and serves as preparation for the RCE exam.
+The Professional Standards Advanced Administrative Concepts Self-Study Course ($75) provides in-depth study of professional standards and goes beyond the information that is taught in NAR's Professional Standards Administrator Training.

 RCE Designation Program—RCE is a professional designation specifically for REALTOR® association executives that comprises an experience- and education-based application and exam.
-The exam is available in both a written and online format.
+RCE exams are offered locally online in April and October annually with an RCE proctor.

 Leadership Development Programs